 On the topic of price, StrongVPN’s value really depends on what you’re using it for.
-The $5.83 subscription fee isn’t cheap, but it’s not extortionate, either.
-However, the combination of StrongVPN’s past, its location, and lack of kill switch function may put off some privacy-conscious users.
+The $3.80 subscription fee is very cheap, and not at all extortionate.

 Those who want to bypass region blocks or be safe on public WiFi will be much more suited to this service.
 It’s the best VPN we’ve seen to unblock Netflix, and is a fast VPN aswell.
 Its offering of 23 countries is more than enough, and platform availability is also a strong point.

 StrongVPN has changed a lot in recent years, and it’s worth keeping an open mind.
 Its fast download speeds, simple but effective VPN client, strong encryption, zero-log policy, awesome ability to unblock Netflix, LuLu and BBC iPlayer makes it a clear winner.
 And if you aren’t happy with the service, StrongVPN still has a five-day money back guarantee.